Morristown Theft by Deception Lawyers

 The penalties for theft by deception in New Jersey vary, depending on the value of the property and/or pecuniary gain by the defendant:

 - Second Degree: $75,000 or more; punishable by five (5) to 10 years in NJ State Prison.

 - Third Degree: Amount between $500 and $75,000; punishable by three (3) to five (5) years in state prison.

 - Fourth Degree: Amount between $200 and $500; punishable by up to 18 months in state prison.

 - Disorderly Persons Offense: Amount less than $200; punishable by up to six (6) months in the county jail.

 We are always prepared to fight each and every element of a theft by deception charge.
 For instance, we may be able to prove that you did not intend to deceive the alleged victim in your case, which could allow us to get the charges against you downgraded or dismissed entirely.
-If you or a loved one has been charged with theft by deception or another theft offense in Morris County, NJ, contact the Tormey Law Firm anytime at 866-949-6948 for a no-cost consultation.
+If you or a loved one has been charged with theft by deception or another theft offense in Morris County, NJ, contact the Tormey Law Firm anytime at 866-949-6948 for a free consultation.